-Management of the site, and its associated management plan, were added in to the list of reserves managed by DCC under the DCC Public Open Space Service Level 2014/15 (the current version of the SL) Plan prior to the 6 month monitoring event.
+Management of the site, and its associated management plan, were added in to the list of reserves managed by DCC under the DCC Public Open Space Service Level 2014/15 (the current version of the SL) Plan prior to the 6-month monitoring event.
 Compliance for DCC Public Open Space Service Level 2014/15 Plan is outlined in Section 11.13.

 The management of the reserve has been in accordance with the OMP.
 There has been no change to the zoning of the reserve and it remains on the DCC Public Open Space Service Level Plan.
-The management of the reserve has been in accordance with the OMP.